MontiCore/feature-diagram/README.md

 * `findValid`, to find any valid configuration of FD
 * `isVoidFeatureModel`, to check whether there is at least one valid configuration of FD
 * `numberOfProducts`, to count the number of valid configurations of FD
+* `semdiff <semantics>`, to compute a diff witness contained in the semantic difference from an FD to another FD using the semantics as specified by the argument `<semantics>`.
+Possible values for the argument are `open` and `closed` where `open` is chosen by default if no argument is specified.
+The differences between the open- and closed-world semantics are described [in this paper][SemDiffPaper] in detail.

 For example, `java -jar FACT.jar Car.fd -isValid Basic.fc` checks whether a configuration "Basic" is a valid configuration of the FD "Car".
 The result, in this case `true` or `false`, is printed to the console.
+Currently, `semdiff` is the only option that expects two FDs as inputs.
+For example, `java -jar FACT.jar Car1.fd Car2.fd -semdiff ow` computes and outputs a diff witness contained in the open-world semantic difference from `Car1.fd` to `Car2.fd` if at least one exists.
+Otherwise, the tool outputs that `Car1.fd` is a refinement of `Car2.fd`.

 [FACT][clitool] can further be used for direct access from Java through the following methods:
 * `boolean execIsValid(ASTFeatureDiagram fd, ASTFeatureConfiguration fc)`, to execute the [is valid](fd-analysis/src/main/java/tool/analyses/IsValid.java) analysis